Claim: Before Super Bowl XXII in 1988, a reporter asked Washington Redskins quarterback Doug Williams, "How long have you been a black quarterback?"

 Super Bowl itself provides thousands of sports reporters from all over the world plenty of time to whip their audiences into a football frenzy, as they all seek some angle to distinguish that year's game from every previous Super Bowl.
 Never was this phenomenon more evident than

-just before Super Bowl XXII in 1988, when the Denver Broncos squared off against the Washington Redskins, the latter team helmed by Doug Williams, the first black quarterback to play in a Super Bowl.
+just before Super Bowl XXII in 1988, when the Denver Broncos squared off against the Washington Redskins: the contest was somewhat more notable than usual because the latter team was helmed by Doug Williams, the first black quarterback to play in a Super Bowl.
 That year the media fed the public an endless stream of "first black quarterback" stories, as journalist after journalist plied Doug Williams with every conceivable "black quarterback"-related question they could dream up.

 Among the queries put to Williams, as recorded by Washington Post reporter Michael Wilbon, were: